intel/pepc/docs/pepc-topology.rst

 **--force-color**
    Force colorized output even if the output stream is not a terminal (adds ANSI escape codes).

+**--print-man-path**
+  Print path to pepc manual pages directory and exit.
+This path can be added to the 'MANPATH' environment variable to make the manual pages available to the 'man' tool.

 Subcommand *'info'*
 ===================